 If you’re looking for a great last-minute Christmas gift idea, then you may like this free printable Christmas Pillowcase poem.
 Print it out and attach it to a special pillowcase to be used only on Christmas Eve!!

 My oldest daughter turned 21 this year.
-Let me tell you when people say that childhood goes by fast they are NOT kidding.
-It seems like only a few years ago that she was pestering us to wake up at 4 am on Christmas morning to see “what Santa brought”.
-I miss so much those early years with the kids at Christmas (although I do not miss 4 am wake up calls!).
+Let me tell you, when people say that childhood goes by fast, they are NOT kidding.
+It seems like only a few years ago, they were pestering us to wake up at 4 am on Christmas morning to see “what Santa brought”.
+I miss so much those early years with the kids at Christmas so much (although I do not miss 4 am wake-up calls!).

 A friend of mine introduced me to a fun new Christmas tradition several years ago.
 Her kids have special pillowcases that they use only on Christmas Eve!
 I thought it was such a clever idea and decided to incorporate the idea into our family Christmas eve traditions.

-At the time my kids were a bit too old for Santa but my nephews were not.
+My kids were a bit too old for Santa at the time, but my nephews were not.
 They were 3 and 5 at the time, the perfect age for the “magic” of Christmas and Santa Claus.

 I attached a tag to the pillowcases (also given to me by my friend) to explain the idea and tradition behind the pillowcases a bit more.